Health minister Zweli Mkhize under fire as SA's readiness for coronavirus questioned

 She charged that the fact that Ramaphosa notified parliament of the government’s intention after a story had been published undermined accountability and oversight.

-Gwarube said as a priority, Mkhize needed to appraise parliament on the measures that his department was taking to screen, test and possibly isolate and treat cases, particularly at every airport, harbour or border post.
+Gwarube said that, as a priority, Mkhize needed to appraise parliament on the measures that his department was taking to screen, test and possibly isolate and treat cases, particularly at every airport, harbour and border post.

 “An example is Tembisa Hospital which saw the death of 10 babies due to a hospital-acquired infection,” she said.